DIRECTIONS & CAR PARKING INFORMATION

 With the completion of the East Stand, Barnsley F.C became the first club in Yorkshire to incorporate 'executive boxes' into their stadium.

 Built in 1995, The South Stand is traditionally known as the 'Pontefract Road End' or 'Ponty End'.

 The stand is a large, covered single-tier seating area behind the goal on the south side of the stadium.

 This part of the stadium also houses the club superstore, the box office, and general administration offices.

 The North Stand is the most recent addition to Oakwell Stadium and is a large, covered singled-tiered seating area, and is where away supporters are situated.

 It also houses the dressing rooms, the gymnasium and first team and academy staff offices.

 Capacity is around 6,000.

 THE BRITTANIA DRILLING CORNER STAND

-Built in the summer of 1998, this three-level structure provides further executive areas and disabled facilities for viewing an event.
+Built in the summer of 1998, this three-level structure provides further executive areas, player's lounge and disabled facilities for viewing an event.